athena-framework/website/docs/components/config.md

 end
 ```

 With this change, the configuration is now decoupled from the current environment/location where the application is running.
 Common parameters could also be defined in their own shard in order to share the values between multiple applications.
-It is also possible to access the same paramter directly within a service via a feature of the [Dependency Injection](./dependency_injection.md) component.
+It is also possible to access the same parameter directly within a service via a feature of the [Dependency Injection](./dependency_injection.md) component.
 See the [Parameters][Athena::DependencyInjection::Register--parameters] section for details.

 !!!note
     Accessing parameters directly via `ART.parameters` within a configuration type should be considered the only usecase for direct access.